NgoMinhNhan/FloatingPoint_IEEE754/README.md

 # FloatingPoint_IEEE754
 Project about calculate the floating point number 32bit

-This is my project about design a calculator to calculate 2 floating point number 32bit, i study in Advanced Digital Technique
+This is my project about design a calculator to calculate 2 floating point number 32bit, in Advanced Digital Techniques
 1. Adder and Subtractor (use CLB, CSKA, RCA)
 2. Multiplier (use Shift and Add, Booth Algorithm)
 3. Divider (use Non-Restoring, Shift and Sub)